YarDog4/Ambiguity-NLP/README.md

 The versions of Python used to run include Python 3.13.3 and 3.9.6.

-The requirement.txt file includes the versions of the packages we used.
+The requirements.txt file includes the versions of the packages we used.

 ## RESULTS: